Respiratory syncytial virus (RSV)

 Parents of high-risk young infants should avoid crowds during outbreaks of RSV.
 Moderate-to-large outbreaks are often reported by local news sources to provide parents with an opportunity to avoid exposure.

 The drug Synagis (palivizumab) is approved for the prevention of RSV disease in children younger than 24 months who are at high risk for serious RSV disease.
-Ask your doctor if your child should receive this medicine.
+Ask your provider if your child should receive this medicine.
+At this time, there is no RSV vaccine that can be given to children to protect them from RSV, but research is ongoing.